 4. Hike or drive through the Beacon Fell

-One area of the Forest of Bowland that you won't want to miss is the Beacon Fell.
-It's one of the oldest country parks in the country, and is a haven for walkers and hikers.
-Luckily, if you're not into hiking, there are a few roads that pass through part of the Beacon Fell, so you can still enjoy the views!
-This is also where you'll find the Bowland Visitor Centre in case you need help with the trails or want to learn more about the wildlife in the area.
+One of the best things to do in the Forest of Bowland is to visit the Beacon Fell.
+It’s one of the oldest country parks in England, and is a haven for walkers and hikers.
+If you’re not into hiking, there are2 roads that pass through part of the Beacon Fell, so you can still enjoy the views.
+This is also where you’ll find the Bowland Visitor Centre in case you need help with the trails or want to learn more about the wildlife in the area.
 We passed through Beacon Fell on the way to our hotel and it was stunning.

 5. Visit Chipping